The Once-in-a-Lifetime Opportunity to Create Tucker Mountain Town Forest

-Revenue generated from well-managed forestland from timber harvests and maple tapping.
+Revenue generated from timber harvesting and maple tapping.

 Improved protection of wetlands and the West Branch of Halls Brook, ensuring clean water and healthy brook trout habitat.

-Continued use for Newbury Elementary school outings and present new opportunities for ecological learning and natural resource management training.
+Continued use by Newbury Elementary school and more opportunities for ecological education and natural resource management training.

-A new protected habitat linkage between the Connecticut River Valley and more remote forested regions to the northwest.
+A new protected habitat link between the Connecticut River Valley and more remote forested regions to the northwest.

 A block of 1,200 acres of permanently conserved and geographically diverse land that will help wildlife and plants adapt to a changing climate.

-Enjoyment of an incredible, well-loved place with a scenic open meadow at the top of Tucker Mountain and long-distance views in almost all directions.
+Enjoyment of a well-loved place with a scenic open meadow and long-distance views in almost all directions.

 How much will it cost?

-The Leach family has generously offered to sell their land at substantially less than fair market value.
-As a result, the total amount needed to establish the Town Forest is $461,000 – including acquisition of the land and costs for appraisals, timber inventories, legal expenses, and stewardship.
-We have secured a total of $400,000, leaving just $61,000 left to raise.
+The Leach family generously offered to sell their land at substantially less than fair market value.
+As a result, the total amount needed to establish the Town Forest is $461,000—including buying the land and costs for appraisals, timber inventories, legal expenses, and stewardship.
+We have secured a total of $416,000, leaving just $45,000 left to raise.

-Because of the ecological and recreational significance of this land, , most of the funds (86%) needed for the Town to own the land have already been raised.
+Because of the ecological and recreational value of this land, most of the funds (90%) needed have already been raised.
 Many generous funders have made financial commitments including:

 The Vermont Housing & Conservation Board, Open Space Institute Community Forest Fund, the New Hampshire Charitable Foundation Mitigation and Enhancement Fund, the National Fish & Wildlife Foundation, the Davis Conservation Foundation, and the Vermont Land Trust’s forestland conservation fund.